RenePotocnik/RecRoom-Shirt-Printer/README.md

 I strongly recommend doing this step last, because all data gets erased if you save the room or `Reset Components`

 If you want a more robust way of importing, go to [this part](#importing-using-list-create)

+If you get any messages/errors saying to calibrate your coordinates [follow this tutorial](#prepare-for-successful-calibration)

 [Video: replacing the variable and preparing for importing](https://user-images.githubusercontent.com/76653181/179419753-4981f9bb-0b66-47bb-8796-cbedddf5ef56.mp4)